MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Setting-Up-the-Home-Button-and-Home-Items.md

 -   Restoring the default Home items as defined in the Action Designer on the Role Center page.

- As an end\-user, the changes are only implemented on the user’s Role Center.
+ As an end-user, the changes are only implemented on the user’s Role Center.
 For more information, see [Customize the User Interface](Customize%20the%20User%20Interface.md).

  If you are an administrator, then you can open the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] in the Configuration mode and the changes that you make will be implemented on the Role Center for all users.
 For more information, see [How to: Open Microsoft Dynamics NAV in Configuration Mode](How%20to:%20Open%20Microsoft%20Dynamics%20NAV%20in%20Configuration%20Mode.md).